yuya-isaka/HPU/README.md

 ## 🐜 Upcoming HPU Announcement

-I am excited to announce that I am in the process of developing an innovative new platform, one that stands apart from the architecture of this repository.
+I am developing a new platform that has a different architecture from this repository.
-The focus of this novel HPU platform is to extend the functionality of the Coarse-Grained Reconfigurable Array (CGRA).
+The new HDC platform under development is an extension based on a Coarse-Grained Reconfigurable Array (CGRA).

-The platform, still in its developmental stages, is not currently available for public access.
-However, rest assured that it will be released as it continues to progress towards a more refined state.

-Stay tuned for more exciting updates on this promising development!

-Thank you for your interest and ongoing support.